delawaremathguy/ShoppingList14/README.md

 ## What's New in ShoppingList14

 Things have changed [since the previous release of this project](https://github.com/delawaremathguy/ShoppingList) for XCode 11 that was titled, simply, **ShoppingList**.
-Although this project is called "ShoppingList14," it retains the same signature as the previous project; and despite some changes to the Core Data model, *should* properly migrate data from the earlier project to the new model of this project -- however, I *cannot guarantee this based on my own experience*.
+Although this project is called "ShoppingList14," it retains the same signature as the previous project; and despite some changes to the Core Data model, *should* properly migrate data from the earlier project to the new model of this project -- however, I *cannot guarantee this based on my own experience, but I think that's because this uses the new App structure and/or that the reliability of XCode 12.2 is still in question*.

 Here are some of those code-level changes: